-(Scroll down for images and video)
+(Scroll down for images & videos)

-Current VIA Rail motive power on the Canadian consists of 3,000 horsepower 6400-series F40PH-2 diesel locomotives built by General Motors Diesel in London, ON.
+Current VIA Rail motive power on the ‘Canadian’ consists of 3,000 horsepower 6400-series F40PH-2 diesel locomotives built by General Motors Diesel in London, ON.

 As an added bonus VIA allows stopovers, enabling one to leave the train for a few days to explore Jasper & Banff national parks.
 Rental car connections are available in Jasper, lodging is also available at the Athabasca Hotel in Jasper and the Banff Caribou lodge in Banff.
 From here passengers can arrange to visit the Columbia Icefield Glacier.